AREAL-DTA: Dynamic Tree Attention for Efficient Reinforcement Learning of Large Language Models: Evaluation

 \subsection{Ablation Studies (RQ2)}

-\textbf{Ablation study on the backward pass optimizations.} We present ablation studies of \sys's forward pass optimizations in Figure \ref{fig:abla-bwd} (throuhgput evalutaions) and Figure \ref{fig:abla-bwd-mem} (GPU memory evaluations).
-We cacluate the time and memory consumption of the gradient computation step, excluding the optimizer status updates.
-In 4B/8B/14B parameter models, the activation values of a single long sequence are already substantial; \sysdense requires activation checkpointing to avoid OOM, incurring additional computational overhead.
-In contrast, \sys itself is memory-efficient and thus requires no additional techniques to save memory.
-Compared to standard training with activation checkpointing (denoted by ``Dense+CKPT''), the vanilla Tree method achieves an average speedup of $6.59\times$; applying the two optimizations mentioned in Section~\ref{sec:opt} (i.e., avoiding leaf node KV cache computation (denoted by ``Cut Tail'' or ``CT'') and optimal DFS traverse order (denoted by ``DFS'')) further improves the speedup to $7.53\times$ and $7.74\times$, respectively.
-With sufficient memory budget, increasing the backward chunk size (denoted by ``LB'') can further boost the speedup to $8.31\times$.
-Note that simply merging sequences that are fully contained as prefixes by other sequences can yields a $1.67\times$ speedup.
+\textbf{Ablation study on the backward pass optimizations.} We first isolate the single-GPU training efficiency of \sys by running all backward-pass variants on one GPU.
+We present ablation studies of \sys's backward pass optimizations in Figure~\ref{fig:abla-bwd} (throughput evaluations) and Figure~\ref{fig:abla-bwd-mem} (Qwen3-1.7B GPU memory evaluations).
+Compared to Dense+CKPT, the Tree method avoids executing separate \textsc{FWD}/\textsc{BWD} passes for every rollout sequence and instead traverses only the unique segments in the prefix tree.
+This reduces both the number of effective \textsc{FWD}/\textsc{BWD} computations and the associated launch and graph-construction overhead relative to vanilla sequence-wise training.
+As a result, \sys achieves up to $7.53\times$ speedup with the Tree method; applying the optimized DFS traversal order (denoted by ``DFS'') further improves the speedup to $7.74\times$.
+With sufficient memory budget, using the larger chunk block size (denoted by ``LB'') further boosts the speedup to $8.31\times$.
+On Qwen3-1.7B, where Dense can run without OOM, \sys reduces peak memory by over $50\%$ compared with Dense.
+Note that simply merging sequences that are fully contained as prefixes by other sequences can yield a $1.67\times$ speedup.